lucaparisi91/reframe_benchio/notes.md

 Instructions for installing are found at https://reframe-hpc.readthedocs.io .
 It can be done trough GitHub .

-`--report-file` flag can be used to control where the test report is saved
+`--report-file` flag can be used to control where the test report is saved.

+RFM_CONFIG_PATH environment variables contain the path of the configuration files

+hello_test : basic hello world test case exp1/test.sh : template script to launch a specific test